sys-ronin/rough_docu/app_visual.md

 **Description**

 Results from `ComprehensiveSearch`.
-Each result shows title and location.
-Deleted items are marked with `(deleted)`.
-Action prefixes appear only when the query does not contain an action wildcard.
+Shows title and location.
+Deleted items marked with `(deleted)`.
+Action prefixes appear only when query lacks action wildcard.

 **Commands:**
 - `[S]earch` – new search